sshweta4317/Intellipredikt/DataAcquisition.md

 None

 #### Returns:
-- `list`: A sorted list of file paths that match the pattern.
+- `list`: A sorted list of file paths that match the specified file pattern in the configured directory.

 #### Raises:
 - `FileNotFoundError`: If no files matching the pattern are found.